I'll post more on here as we go.

 This article notes how E4, Channel 4's teen/youth channel, has succeeded where the BBC and ITV struggle, in winning a teen TV audience, not least by being distinctively British - so, not being as uber-glamorous as The OC or One Tree Hill.
 Maybe more in line with the likes of Aussie hit Heartbreak High.

 No TV audience is harder to impress than teenagers.
 Savvy and fickle at the best of times, they have even more distractions, from Spotify to Wii, in today's fragmented media world.
-What's more, when teenagers do watch in this era of iPlayer and "catch-up" viewing, they are just as likely to click on a laptop rather than turning on the television set at a time decided by the schedulers.
+What's more, when teenagers do watch in this era of iPlayer and "catch-up" viewing, they are just as likely to click on a laptop rather than turning on the television set at a time decided by the schedulers.here's a really important point (and UK TV regulator OfCom has been critical of the BBC's poor focus on teens):

 But it would be wrong to think this new generation has given up on television.
 The teen genre, in particular, is enjoying a golden age, with a string of quintessentially British programmes which have won acclaim and a cult following.